juannpmari/qwen3-from-scratch/readme.md

 - **NumPy**: Numerical computations (implicit via PyTorch)

 ### Core PyTorch Components
-- `torch.nn.Module`: Base class for all neural network modules
+All the implementations are based on `torch.nn.Module`: Base class for all neural network modules
-- `torch.nn.Linear`: Linear transformation layers
-- `torch.nn.functional`: Functional API for operations like softmax
-- Custom implementations of attention mechanisms and normalization

 ## 🚀 Current Implementation Status